openfaas/openfaas.github.io/_posts/2020-01-14-birthday-teamserverless.md

 * [OpenFaaS Slack](https://slack.openfaas.io)

 Finally, feel free to reach out if you need help with any cloud native problems you're trying to solve, or if you could use an external perspective on what you're building from OpenFaaS Ltd: [alex@openfaas.com](mailto:alex@openfaas.com).
-If you'd like to amplify your brand in 2020, then check out the [Sponsorship prospectus for OpenFaaS.com](https://github.com/openfaas/faas/blob/master/BACKERS.md).
+If you'd like to amplify your brand in 2020, then check out the [support and sponsorship options](https://openfaas.com/support).